michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0099.md

 - n: group of people related by blood or marriage
 - adj: related by blood
 ### Family
-kin: kiner, kins, kinship+;kinship: kinships
+- kin: kiner, kins, kinship+
+- kinship: kinships
 ### Examples
 - The name of the man was being withheld pending notification of next of kin.
 - A spokesman said: "We are still trying to contact the next of kin."